niuchuangnn/aurora-maskrcnn/README.md

 By Chuang Niu, Qiuju Yang, Shenghan Ren, Haihong Hu, Desheng Han, Zejun Hu, and Jimin Liang.

 ## Introduction
-A fully automatic method for computing aurora arc width based on Marsk R-CNN is implemented in this project, and the related paper is submitted to GRSL.
+A fully automatic method for computing auroral arc width based on Marsk R-CNN is implemented in this project, and the related paper is submitted to GRSL.
 More details will be described.

 ## Installation (Tested on Ubuntu 16.04)